 - How should learning be evaluated? (assessment and evaluation of learning)

 - Teaching Arrangements

-EDUC 252 has a one-hour lecture and a two-hour workshop each week.
+EDUC252 comprises a 50-minute lecture and a 1hr 50min tutorial each week.

 - Graduate Attributes Emphasised

 - Interdisciplinary perspective, Lifelong learning, Critical thinking, Cultural understanding,

 - Learning Outcomes